-While our study of endogenous political transition dynamics is motivated by recent data, our model is built on a long tradition of work in trade, political economy, and macroeconomics.
-In our approach to modeling endogenous trade policy with heterogeneous voters, we follow in the tradition of Mayer (1984), whose seminal model links inequality in the (static) distribution of physical capital with democratic support for trade protection in capital-abundant countries.8 At the same time, the political hysteresis in our model continues the tradition of Fernandez and Rodrik (1991) and Jain and Mukand (2003), who
+While our study of endogenous political transition dynamics is motivated by recent data, our model is built on substantial theoretical foundations in trade, political economy, and macroeconomics.
+In our approach to modeling endogenous trade policy with heterogeneous voters, we follow in the tradition of Mayer (1984), whose seminal model links inequality in the (static) distribution of physical capital with democratic support for trade protection in capital-abundant countries.8 At the same time, the political hysteresis in our model continues the tradition of Fernandez and Rodrik (1991) and Jain and Mukand (2003), who demonstrate the potential for endogenous resistance to trade reform due to uncertainty.

-6In the first model, an individual's utility depends in part on her group's average welfare, while in the second, political identification influences an individual's subjective beliefs about her income prospects demonstrate the potential for endogenous resistance to trade reform due to uncertainty.
 From a modeling perspective, our paper recalls the "putty-clay" labor market structure in Matsuyama (1992) to generate rich and plausible transition dynamics.